alpha-yadav/DSA/readme.md

 Remember to handle edge cases such as one or both nodes not being present in the tree.
 Also consider whether the tree is balanced or skewed when analyzing time complexity.

+#  Graph
+Please provide me with the data or equation you would like me to graph.
+I need information like:

+* **A set of points (x, y):**  e.g., (1, 2), (3, 4), (5, 6)
+* **An equation:** e.g., y = 2x + 1,  y = x²,  y = sin(x)
+* **A description of the graph:** e.g., "a bar chart showing sales for each month"

+Once you give me this information, I can help you graph it.
+I can't create visual graphs directly, but I can tell you how the graph would look or give you the data in a format suitable for plotting in a spreadsheet program or graphing calculator.